-Engineering Resource Center was approached by a leader in airway clearance technologies to mold a 6” long acetel part with .012” flatness tolerance, the concept was thought to be impossible to achieve.
+The Engineering Resource Center was approached by a leader in airway clearance technologies to mold a 6” long acetel part with .012” flatness tolerance.
+At the time, the customer was having the part machined out of a block of plastic which resulted in a high part price and did not allow them to reach the flatness tolerance they needed.
+The concept was thought to be impossible to achieve.

-Knowing each iteration would take time and money, ERC engineers designed the mold in a way to test several iterations quickly and cost effectively.
-After measuring the parts from the first trial, it was proven that the once thought to be unattainable tolerance, was in fact possible due to the upfront ERC engineering planning and insight put into the design of the mold.
+Knowing that each iteration would take time and money, our engineers designed the mold in a way that allowed them to test several iterations quickly and cost effectively.
+After measuring the parts from the first trial, it was proven that the once thought to be unattainable tolerance was in fact possible.

 By keeping design intent at the forefront of the project, The ERC was able to develop a part with features that did not exist previously while offering significant cost savings.
 We're happy to know that our role in this project helped this customer save a lot of money in manufacturing the parts thereafter.